Mobula

 Mobula is a genus of rays in the family Mobulidae that is found worldwide in tropical and warm, temperate seas.
 Some authorities consider this to be a subfamily of the Myliobatidae (eagle rays).
 Species of this genus are often collectively referred to as "devil rays", "flying mobula", or simply "flying rays", due to their propensity for breaching, sometimes in a spectacular manner.
 These rays gather in groups and leap out of the surface into the air up to around 2 m before splashing back into the water.

-The genus includes the giant manta rays (traditionally in their own genus Manta), M. alfredi, M. birostris, and M. yarae, which are the largest rays.
+The genus includes the giant manta rays (traditionally in their own genus Manta), M. alfredi, M. birostris, and M. yarae, which are among the largest known rays.

 Description

 Depending on the species, the devil rays can attain widths up to 1.1-5.2 m, the largest being second only to the manta rays in size, which can reach 5.5-7.0 m.
 Despite their size, little is known about the devil rays, much of it anecdotal; the manta rays are better known.

 Most species entirely lack a tail stinger.
 In most species having a stinger, it is encased, rendering it harmless; only M. mobular has a "free" stinger.